SteenOmicsLab/FLEXIQuantLF/README.md

 *	Output folder: Path to output folder

-*	Reference sample identifier: Based on this FLEXIQuant LF determines which samples to choose as reference samples.
+*	Reference sample identifier: Based on this FLEXIQuant-LF determines which samples to choose as reference samples.
 This needs to match exactly the value in the Group column for all samples that shall be taken as reference.

-*	RANSAC initiations: Number of times FLEXIQuant LF fits a new RANSAC linear regression model to each sample to choose the best model.
+*	RANSAC initiations: Number of times FLEXIQuant-LF fits a new RANSAC linear regression model to each sample to choose the best model.
 Between 5 and 100 initiations can be selected.
-The more initiations, the higher the reproducibility and the probability that FLEXIQuant LF finds the optimal model.
+The more initiations, the higher the reproducibility and the probability that FLEXIQuant-LF finds the optimal model.
 However, choosing a high number can significantly increases the run time and more than 50 initiations rarely provide additional benefit.
 Default: 30

 *	Modification cutoff: RM score cutoff used to classify peptides as differentially modified.
 Default: 0.5